stsurya/Linux/commands.md

 --pid=<PID>: Allows the -f option to terminate when the process with the specified PID ends. tail -f --pid=1234 logfile.txt  # Follow logfile.txt until process 1234 terminates
 ```

+### tr command:

+The tr command in Linux is used for translating, replacing, or deleting characters from standard input and writing the result to standard output.
+It operates on single characters and can be used for simple transformations or deletions of characters.

+**Syntax:**
+`tr [OPTION] SET1 [SET2]`
+SET1: A set of characters to replace or delete.<br>
+SET2: A set of characters that will replace corresponding characters from SET1.
+If SET2 is omitted, characters from SET1 are deleted.<br>

+Direct file modification: tr doesn't modify files directly (like sed -i does).
+You either pipe the file's content or redirect it to tr.<br>
+You can use redirection or pipes to apply tr to the contents of a file and then save the output.<br>